YijianZhou/YijianZhou.github.io/index.md

 * * *
 ## News and Events

+**[2023.06] Back to China for a short visit!**
+My classmates have begun their search for positions in academia, a challenging endeavor, yet their unwavering passion for research remains undiminished.

 **[2023.05] The [EQS paper](https://www.researchgate.net/publication/370402790_High-Resolution_Seismicity_Imaging_for_the_2023_Kahramanmaras_SE_Turkiye_Mw_79_78_Earthquake_Doublet_with_Early_Aftershocks) on 2023 Turkey aftershock catalog is accepted**
 This is my first rapid response to an event of international attention.
 Several encouraging details to name:
 (1) [The twitter I posted](https://twitter.com/yijian_zhou/status/1636837939006283777) got wide recognition